fabiodcorreia/wg-concierge/README.md

 6. Repeat step 4 for the new request
 7. The server checks if the machine name already exists for that email, if so reply error
 8. The server generates the private and public keys for the client (in memory)
-9. The server grabs the last IP added, increment and lock it to that emails-devicce
+9. The server grabs the last IP added, increment and lock it to that emails-device
 10. The server generate the client configuration file (in memory)
 11. The server update wg config with the new client
 12. The server reply with QR Code and Configuration file